Collegeville/JuliaPetra.jl/README.md

 ## Setup

-JuliaPetra is not yet a registered package.
+JuliaPetra is registered with the default package registry.
-So to install it, run `add https://github.com/collegeville/JuliaPetra` from the Pkg REPL.
+So to install it, run `add JuliaPetra` from the Pkg REPL.